GDPR Compliance: Complete Guide for 2026 (Articles 28, 32, 33, 34)

 - Pseudonymization and encryption of personal data

-- Ability to ensure confidentiality, integrity, availability, and resilience of systems
+- Ability to ensure ongoing confidentiality, integrity, availability, and resilience of systems

-- Ability to restore availability and access to personal data promptly following a physical or technical incident
+- Ability to restore availability and access to personal data in a timely manner following a physical or technical incident

-- Process for regularly testing, assessing, and evaluating the effectiveness of measures
+- A process for regularly testing, assessing, and evaluating the effectiveness of technical and organizational measures

-Article 32 requires that when assessing the appropriate level of security, particular account must be taken of risks "presented by processing, in particular from accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to personal data."
+When assessing the appropriate level of security, organizations must take account of risks presented by processing — "in particular from accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to personal data transmitted, stored or otherwise processed."

-An ISMS supports this.
+An ISMS supports Article 32.
 However, Articles 28, 33, and 34 impose requirements with an interface character that an ISMS as an internal solution cannot address.

 Articles 33 and 34: Personal Data Breach Notification